theo-armour/agenda/1-health/dentistry.md

 ## Agenda

 * Dr Vaderhobli: May 17 @ 10:30
 * Dr Yogalakshmi: June 13 @10:30

 ## Remember

 * Look at Delta Insurance
 * Look at UCSF Dental Center at 100 Buchanan

+## Codes

+* D1110: adult prophylaxis (a basic cleaning for a healthy person)
+* D4346: prophylaxis with gingivitis without bone loss (for someone with disease but no bone loss)
+* D4355: gross debridement (typically used in preparation for another procedure)
+* D4341/4342: deep scaling per quadrant/1-3 teeth (could need local anesthetic, which needs to be done in a dental office)
+* D4910: periodontal maintenance (the type of quarterly cleaning that happens after a deep cleaning)
+* D1206: topical fluoride varnish (anti-cavity and desensitizing treatment)
+* D1354/1355: silver diamine fluoride (cavity arresting and desensitizing treatment)

 ## Faculty Practice